stekern/tfblocks/README.md

 ℹ️ Currently only supports generating import IDs for AWS resources.

-`tfblocks` is a utility that generates `import` or `removed` blocks for Terraform resources by reading your Terraform state.
+`tfblocks` is a utility that generates `import`, `moved`, or `removed` blocks for Terraform resources by reading your Terraform state.
 These blocks can be especially useful when migrating a large number of resources between different Terraform states as you can define your migrations as code, and safely apply them as normal Terraform changes.
 They can, however, be a hassle to write by hand - enter `tfblocks`!

 ## Quick Start